goodlinks/goodlinks.io/index.md

 know about this new project!

-**GoodLinks is an eCommerce content marketing outreach service, with a mission of creating high paying jobs for inner city youth.**
+**GoodLinks is an eCommerce content marketing outreach service, with a mission of creating high-paying jobs for inner city youth.**

 ---